All Article

 When it comes to managing project budgets, the term "cost baseline" often sparks debate among project managers.
 Is it a rigid tool best suited for the structured world of traditional project management, like Waterfall, or can it adapt to the fast-paced, iterative nature of Agile projects?

-A cost baseline - essentially a time-phased budget within the broader project baseline, serves as a critical reference for tracking expenses and ensuring financial control.
-But as methodologies evolve, so do the questions: Do cost baselines still hold value in Agile environments, or are they a relic of predictive planning?
-In this blog, we’ll dive into how cost baselines function across these approaches, explore their challenges and adaptations, and reveal how tools like TaskFord can bridge the gap.
+A cost baseline, essentially a time-phased budget within the broader project baseline, serves as a critical reference for tracking expenses and ensuring financial control.
+But as methodologies evolve, so do the questions: Are Cost Baselines Made for Agile Projects, or are they a relic of predictive planning?
+In this blog, we’ll dive into how cost baselines function across these approaches and explore their challenges and adaptations.

 Cost Baselines in Project Management